If you are interested in proposing a future piece for Swampland, take note of the following.

-- We are especially interested in pieces that go outside of Sydney and Melbourne.
+We are especially interested in hearing about pieces that go outside of Sydney and Melbourne.

 We pay all contributors; price is negotiable depending upon the length and scope of the proposed piece.

-Unfortunately, we do not currently have the resources to give individual feedback on all pitches that we receive.
+Unfortunately, we don't have the resources to give individual feedback on all pitches that we receive.